hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 Many of the same arguments that were made for using single vs. double quotation marks in `grep` also apply to `sed`.
 However, the `$` has some non-variable functionality in `sed` that we will discuss, particularly with reference to addresses.
 For this reason, it's more common to see `sed` commands wrapped in single-quotes rather than double-quotes.
 Of course, if you want to use a `bash` variable in `sed` you are going to need to wrap it in double-quotes, but if you do then you need be cautious of any non-variable usage of `$` and be sure to escape it (`\`).

+## Quick Note on BSD and GNU `sed`

+There are several versions of `sed`, but the most two common versions are BSD (default on Macs) and GNU (found most other places).
+Generally, speaking the two versions of `sed` are mostly similiar but there are some instances where their behavior (particularly, BSD's `sed`) differs.
+Where they instance come up, we will point it out.

 ## substitution

 Before we get started let's take a brief look at the main dataset that will be using for this lesson, the `ecosystems.txt` file: